 You will be asked about your symptoms and medical history.
 A pelvic exam will also be done.
 Cysts are often found during routine pelvic exams when there are no symptoms.

-If a cyst is suspected or found, the doctor may do a pelvic ultrasound to determine the:
+If a cyst is suspected or found, the doctor may do a pelvic

 - Type and size of the cyst